csmanea/testing-workshops/oci-ignite-workshop/need-help/need-help-livelabs.md

 For more about getting support using our email, click [here](#HowtoFormatYourSupportEmailRequest).

-Join our Cloud Coaching Events Slack channel (click [here](https://join.slack.com/t/cloudcoachingevents/shared_invite/zt-15ychn3y9-FlI6cUFVhhEI7b5MUWysOA)) to be part of the conversation and raise your questions to our Cloud Experts live session
+Join our Cloud Coaching Events Slack channel (click [here](https://join.slack.com/t/cloudcoachingevents/shared_invite/zt-15ychn3y9-FlI6cUFVhhEI7b5MUWysOA)) to be part of the conversation and raise your questions to our Cloud Experts

 ![](images/Slack.PNG)